 "Sneakers!"
-Wang said when asked, in backstage interview after his runway show Saturday, what his overarching design theme had been.
+Wang said when asked, in a backstage interview after his runway show Saturday, what his overarching design theme had been.

-Wang is always a big Fashion Week draw, and this show, in a huge pier by the Hudson River, was no exception — the designer had Rihanna, Nicki Minaj and former model Lauren Hutton all sitting together in the front row.
+Wang is always a big Fashion Week draw, and this show, in a huge pier by the Hudson River, was no exception — the designer had Rihanna, Nicki Minaj and model Lauren Hutton all sitting together in the front row.

 "He has a very unique style, and I think that his own uniqueness is what to me makes him similar to me," Minaj said.
 "He doesn't necessarily have a colorful, crazy style, but it's his own thing, and he kind of coins his own sort of image and I love it. "

 But back to those sneakers: Wang said he takes no stock in trend reports he's seen saying there's a backlash against the sneaker.

 "Sneakers for me have always been part of my uniform," Wang said.
 "It's something that's iconic in my generation — you know, a cult of sneakers.
 So I thought, 'Why don't we take the sneaker and apply it to the clothes?
 Take what's most recognizable — the color waves or the patterning or the way that the sneaker reflects personality, you know, and put it in different gangs of girls."

 What that meant was some futuristic-looking outfits, like tight black, white or brightly colored mini-dresses with mesh cutouts and stripes around the waist that looked like the bottom part of a sneaker.
 And other, longer styles, in gray knit for example, that looked subtler, more classic.

 While many dresses were tight and short, many with colorful tops, there were also some looser, longer shift-type dresses.